-Accused hit-and-run driver says he doesn’t know victims
+SUV driver arraigned in Portland crash that injured 3 pedestrians

+The crash happened Friday morning at Portland State University.
+Investigators arrested driver Greg Porter hours later.
+The three injured pedestrians are still in the hospital.

-PORTLAND, Ore.
-(AP) — The driver accused of intentionally ramming his SUV into three women on a Portland sidewalk told jailhouse officials he has been living in his car for the past year, uses marijuana for pain relief and does not know the victims.
+PORTLAND, Ore. — A driver suspected of intentionally ramming his SUV into three women on a Portland sidewalk told jailhouse officials he has been living in his car for the past year, uses marijuana for pain relief and does not know the victims.

-According to court documents, Greg Porter also told jailers after Friday’s arrest that he has a ninth-grade education and receives a monthly disability check for $1,425.
+According to court documents, Greg Porter also told jailers in Friday’s booking interview that he has a ninth-grade education and receives a monthly disability check.
 His criminal history includes two misdemeanors from more than 20 years ago.

 The crash happened Friday morning at Portland State University.
 Investigators arrested Porter hours later after finding him behind the wheel of a damaged SUV.